COST GUIDES

 The average outdoor TV aerial installation cost is £250.

-They’re the best for reliability and good signal, making them more expensive than their in-loft counterparts.
+• They offer a sufficiently consistent signal, making them more expensive than their in-loft counterparts

 There are a few different types of outdoor aerials – the most common are Yagi aerials, which have a long rod called a boom, with smaller ‘elements’ coming off it to pick up radio waves.